 This tabulation, listed alphabetically by airport name is for all private-use airports charted on the U.S. IFR Enroute Low and High Altitude charts in the United States having terminal approach and departure control facilities.
-Additionally, listed by country, are all Canadian and Mexican airports that appear on the U.S. IFR Enroute charts with approach and departure control services.
+Canadian airports that appear on the U.S. IFR Enroute charts with U.S. approach and departure control services may also be listed after the U.S. tabulation.
+Such entries will only be published by request of an authorized source.